My name is Mike Bearden and I live in north Alabama. I have been metal detecting since 1969.

 This ground has proven to be very tough to tame for MANY of the high end detectors that I have tried here over the years.

-Just to give you an idea, those gold/red stones in the picture below are iron ore typically found in my yard and throughout the surrounding counties.
+Just to give you an idea, those gold/red stones in the picture are iron ore typically found in my yard and throughout the surrounding counties.
 This place is LOADED with it and if you drag a shop magnet around on the ground, these stones actually stick to it like metal.
 It’s found on the surface and as far down as anyone cares to dig.

 After receiving the Teknetics Gamma 6000 I opened the box, zipped through the 24 page manual and then put it together, installed the battery, turned it on and got familiar with all of the settings.